mahekradadiya/nyc-trip-duration-prediction/README.md

 ## 📌 Project Overview

-The **NYC Taxi Trip Duration Prediction** project aims to estimate the duration of taxi trips in New York City using historical trip records and machine learning techniques.
+The **NYC Taxi Trip Duration Prediction** project estimates the duration of taxi trips in New York City using historical trip records and machine learning techniques.
 Accurate trip duration prediction can improve route planning, customer experience, fleet management, and operational efficiency for ride-hailing and taxi services.

-This project follows a complete end-to-end Machine Learning workflow, starting from data understanding and preprocessing to model deployment using **FastAPI** and **Streamlit**.
+This project follows a complete end-to-end Machine Learning workflow, from data understanding and preprocessing to feature engineering, model training, evaluation, and deployment using **FastAPI** and **Streamlit**.

 ---

 ## 🎯 Problem Statement

-Predicting taxi trip duration is a regression problem influenced by several factors such as pickup location, dropoff location, travel distance, pickup time, passenger count, and traffic conditions.
+Predicting taxi trip duration is a regression problem influenced by several factors, including pickup location, dropoff location, travel distance, pickup time, passenger count, and other trip-related information.

-The objective of this project is to develop a robust machine learning model capable of accurately predicting trip duration using engineered features derived from the available trip data.
+The objective of this project is to build a robust machine learning model capable of accurately predicting taxi trip duration using engineered features derived from the available trip data.

 ---

 ## 🎯 Objectives

-- Understand and explore the NYC Taxi Trip dataset.
+- Explore and understand the NYC Taxi Trip Duration dataset.
 - Perform data cleaning and preprocessing.
-- Engineer meaningful features such as travel distance and datetime-based attributes.
+- Engineer meaningful features from temporal and geographical information.
 - Train and compare multiple regression algorithms.
-- Optimize the best-performing model using RandomizedSearchCV.
+- Optimize the best-performing model using **RandomizedSearchCV**.
-- Interpret model performance through evaluation metrics and feature importance.
+- Evaluate model performance using regression metrics.
 - Deploy the trained model using FastAPI.
-- Develop an interactive web application using Streamlit for real-time predictions.
+- Build an interactive Streamlit application for real-time predictions.

 ---

 # 📂 Dataset

-The project uses the **NYC Taxi Trip Duration Dataset** provided by Kaggle.
+This project uses the **NYC Taxi Trip Duration** dataset from Kaggle.

-Dataset contains information such as:
+The dataset contains information such as:

 - Vendor ID
 - Pickup Date & Time